tracktownsoftware/NETReactorTest_DN45CrossAssembly/README.md

 5. Console output:
 ```
 ConsoleAppTest...
-Hello World from Library1.PublicClass

-Unhandled Exception: System.TypeLoadException: Could not load type 'Library1.InternalClass' from assembly 'Library1, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null'.
+Unhandled Exception: System.Exception: Exception of type 'System.Exception' was thrown.
-   at Library2.PublicClass.Library1InternalClass_SaySomething()
+   at lCDAsW5mfE1qB1o2W5.nLvrU8AQJDKRRZAB7e.VSb8aYHvXo(Int32  )
    at ConsoleAppTest.Program.Main(String[] args)
 ```
-6. FAIL: This test does not run.
-The good news is in NETReactor1_Output\Library1.dll the InternalClass1 name and its method SaySomething *are* obfuscated\renamed.
+6. RESULT: FAIL.
+ConsoleAppTest does not run.
+Also, In assembly NETReactor3_Output\Library1.dll the InternalClass1 name and its method SaySomething are not obfuscated\renamed.